PECOS-packages/PECOS/design/instr-program-mvp.md

 2. Land the tiny generic Rust graph, IDs, typed implementation references, provider resolution, use checks, and golden serialization fixture.
 3. Land distance-three `PatchSpec` parity from the Python reference fixture.
-4. Port the exact CX memory planning subset into QEC call plans.
+4. Port the exact CX memory planning subset into QEC implementation bodies.
 5. Implement `SurfaceMemoryAnalysis` and its detector/observable ledger.
-6. Build `ProtocolPhysicalPlan` and `SurfaceReferenceSchedule` lowering.
+6. Build `ProtocolProgram` and `SurfaceReferenceSchedule` lowering.
 7. Match the existing ideal TickCircuit, measurement maps, detectors, and observable.
-8. Match the native DEM under `REFERENCE_NOISE_V1`.
+8. Add a separate adapter integration test matching the native DEM under `REFERENCE_NOISE_V1`.
 9. Add thin PyO3/Python cursor bindings and executable documentation tests.

 Each step is independently reviewable and testable.
 No step silently includes